2024 Wisconsin State Assembly election

 District 7

 Incumbent Democrat Daniel Riemer declined to seek re-election, leaving the seat open.
 Instead of seeking re-election in this district, fellow incumbent Republican Bob Donovan is moving to the 61st district after being moved into this district due to redistricting.
-Democrat Karen Kirsch will face Republican Lee Whiting in the general election.
+Democrat Karen Kirsch faced Republican Lee Whiting in the general election.

 District 7 general election[147]